 9. Eat A Meal While You’re There

-Ever had a Costco hot dog?
+Ever had a Costco hot dog from the food court?
 Perhaps the best tube steak I have ever put in my pie hole.
 Get the hot dog and 20oz. soda combo for a whopping $1.50.
 Incredibly, this price has been the same since 1985.

 What about the pizza?
 Don’t get me started on the pizza.
 You can get a ginormous pie for only $9.99 or a slice bigger than your head for less than $2.
 Cheese, pepperoni, or combo are your choices.